26 Different Types of Moths in Arizona

 It is particularly common in the Sierra Nevada and Cascade mountain ranges.
 It can reach a wingspan of 9 to 10 cm (3.5 – 4 inches).

-The moths are also types of moths in Arizona and are black with yellow or orange bands around their abdomens.
+The moths are also types of moths in Arizona.
+They are black with yellow or orange bands around their abdomens.

-The caterpillars are brown and striped; they eat a variety of plant matter but particularly feed on sagebrush and goldenrod during the summertime months.
+The caterpillars are brown and striped.
+They eat a variety of plant matter but particularly feed on sagebrush and goldenrod during the summer.

 Adult females lay eggs on young plants such as grasses, sedges, forbs, yarrows, and berry bushes during late spring/early summer.